Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 70:
 - By RetroAdvance64.
-- A direct remake to the original UFO.
-The idea execution is now repurposed.
+- [Re-made by the original artist] -- Idea execution is repurposed to be clear.

 ufo 71:
 - By RetroAdvance64.
-- A direct remake to the original UFO.
-It remixes into a more futuristic look to the "Boombox" UFO | Collab with Alexisdrawz.
+- [Re-made by the original artist] -- In collaboration with AlexisDrawz -- "Somewhat distant but the idea in mind (At least for Supernova) is remixing the classic boombox ufo into something more futuristic looking".

 ufo 72:
 - By Aleiz21.